 Security Alerts, Scams & News

-Fraud is a concern for consumers, businesses and financial institutions all year long, but the holiday season tends to see an increase in fraudulent actions.
-More shopping is being done online, people are booking travel arrangements, there are more financial transactions occurring.
-So, while we are setting out decorations and making plans for festivities, fraudsters are setting out scams and making plans to rake in some ill-gotten gains.
+Fraud is a concern for consumers, businesses, and financial institutions all year long.
+More shopping is being done online, people are booking travel arrangements, there are more financial transactions occurring online now more than ever.
+Fraudsters are constantly setting out scams and making plans to rake in some ill-gotten gains.
 Tennessee State Bank wants to make sure you are aware of all the different ways scammers can get your personal information and steal your money.
+Strong passwords are your first line of defense against cyber threats!
+Don’t risk your sensitive information – make sure your passwords are robust and unique.
+Mix uppercase and lowercase letters, numbers, and special characters for added security.
+Remember, a strong password means peace of mind.

 Please read the attached Security Tips Newsletter- December 2023 on commonly used scams or for businesses, Commercial Services Security Newsletter-2023 from FS-ISAC (Financial Services Information sharing and Analysis Center.
 Tennessee State Bank is here for you and we want you to be safe this holiday season.